Tax benefits on a joint home loan can be availed by all the joint owners, provided certain conditions are met. Let’s take a look.

 - The construction of the property must be complete – Tax benefits on a house property can only be claimed, starting the financial year in which construction of the property is complete.
-Tax benefits are not available for an under construction property.
-However, any expenses prior to completion are claimed in five equal instalments starting the year in which construction is complete.
+Tax benefits are not available for an under-construction property.
+However, any expenses prior to completion are claimed in five equal installments starting the year in which construction is complete.

 Therefore, as a family, you will be able to take a larger tax benefit against the interest paid on the home loan when the property is jointly owned and your interest outgo is more than Rs 2,00,000 per annum.